-This document proposes that commercial fishery management measures for cobia would complement the existing commercial regulations contained in CMP Amendment 20 (50,000 pound ACL).
-In accordance with federal policy, should the coastwide ACL be met, a closure would occur.
+This document establishes commercial fishery management measures for cobia that complement the existing commercial regulations contained in CMP Amendment 20 (with a 50,000 pound commercial allocation of the coastwide ACL).
+In accordance with federal policy, should the coastwide ACL be met, a coastwide commercial closure will occur.